polterguy/magic.data.common/README.md

          last_name:LOLLOBRIGIDA
 ```

-Notice, this slot requires SQL resembling your specialised database type of dialect, and will
+This slot requires SQL resembling your specialised database type of dialect, and will
-not in any ways transpile the SQL towards your specific underlaying database type of SQL dialect.
+not in any ways transpile the SQL towards your specific underlaying database type's SQL dialect.
 If you can, you should rather use **[data.read]**, to avoid lockin towards a specific database
 vendor's SQL dialect.
 You can also select multiple result sets if you have batch type of SQL statements, containing
 multiple SQL statements, and you want to return the result of all SQL statements you're executing.
 You do this by providing a **[multiple-result-sets]** argument and set its value to boolean true.